Let’s Eat: Far Breton Bakery serves classic French pastries in an untraditional way

 “It was when the price of gas went up,” Young explained.
 “I think the brick and mortar thing is not ’it’ anymore.
 Mobile means flexible.
 I can go to where the customers are rather than try to make them come to me.”

-Young’s started her latest baking endeavor, Far Breton Bakery, in 2019, the latest example of the her ability to adapt.
+Young started her most recent baking endeavor, Far Breton Bakery, in 2019 — the latest example of the her ability to adapt.
 Young has worked as a professional pastry chef since 2000 at several restaurants, including the Ovens of Brittany, L’Etoile, Harvest and Samba Brazilian Grill.
 After struggling with her own ventures, including a bakery in Eau Claire, Young realized that she would have to change her approach to find success.
 Instead of investing in a building and retail space, Young focused on the food.

 On an early Friday morning, Young carefully prepares kouign-amann (pronounced queen ah-mahn, $4), pain au chocolat ($4) and the crowd-pleasing spiced sugar buns ($3) at FEED Kitchen, where Far Breton rents space.
 All baked goods are made from scratch with organic flour and rolled by hand.
 A sheet of butter lays ready to be used for the bakery’s all butter croissant ($3.50), promised to be “the best croissant you’ve ever had!”